What Is Regulation?

 How Often Do We Regulate?

-Every tuning will include some minor regulation on your keyboard and action.
+Every tuning will see some regulation on your keyboard and action.
 Small adjustments can be made to avoid future issues.
-However, when a piano is heavily played (or never played at all) periodic adjustments are not enough.
+However, when a piano is heavily played (or never played at all) periodic adjustments will not be enough.
 Such specifications include key height, dip and spacing; hammer alignment, travel and blow distance; damper timing and alignment; and many, many more.
 A ‘domino’ relationship exists between all functions.
-In essence, the specification of all these parts must be corrected since they each rely on one another to work smoothly.
+In essence, the specification of all these parts must be correct since they each rely on one another to work smoothly.
 As such, we accommodate regulation as best we can up to the point where more major intervention is necessary.